 Leandro de Magalhaes, (Lecturer), Empirical research in Political Economics and Development

 We welcome applications for admission at any time of year, though early application is advised.
-The deadline for funded applications tends to be in early February.
-Please visit the school website for more information.
+The closing date for ESRC studentship funding applications for 2018/19 is midday on Tuesday 30 January 2018.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.